stevbla/reInvent_smart_factory/README.md

 tar -xvf nodeRedLambda.tar -C nodeRedLambda cd nodeRedLambda
 ```
-2. Edit package.json and add the following lines for the additional Node modules.
+2. Edit package.json file in the nodeRed Lambda directory and add the following lines for the additional Node modules.

 ```json
 "node-red-dashboard": "^2.11.0",